ajellis/ajellis.github.io/_posts/2016-03-20-wahtlsskss.md

 #### Take Responsibility For Everything You Do

 This is of course extremely important as a programmer.
 I build programs to meet the needs of others.
 If something isn't right, I should take responsibility for it.
-It's essential to maintain a good relationship with the client and the users.
+Doing this is a big part in maintaining a good relationship between my clients and users and myself.
 In addition, holding <i>myself</i> accountable is an important step in improving yourself.
 Not only in development, but in ALL aspects of life.
 Expect others to be responsible for their actions as well.

 #### Provide Options, Don't Make Lame Excuses